About Shoshone County

 Property & Public Records

-The Shoshone County Recorder's Office, located at 700 Bank Street, Wallace, ID 83873, maintains all land and property records including warranty deeds, quit claim deeds, mortgages, deeds of trust, reconveyances, liens (tax, mechanic's, judgment), easements, rights-of-way, subdivision plats, and Uniform Commercial Code (UCC) filings.
-The Recorder's office can be reached at (208) 752-1264.
+Shoshone Clerk of the District Court's Office, located at 700 Bank Street, Wallace, ID 83873, maintains all land and property records including warranty deeds, quit claim deeds, mortgages, deeds of trust, reconveyances, liens (tax, mechanic's, judgment), easements, rights-of-way, subdivision plats, and Uniform Commercial Code (UCC) filings.
+The Recorder's office can be contacted through the office’s website.
 Recording fees vary by document type, with standard deeds typically costing around $10.00 for the first page and $3.00 for each additional page, though fees are subject to change.

 - Certified copies of recorded documents can be requested in writing or in person with proper identification and payment of applicable fees.